“NOOOOOO!” I scream, as an indoor waterfall gushes from the ceiling…

-Later, I will understand that I had a panic attack, because of past trauma.
+Later, I will understand that the panic attack came because of past trauma.
 My husband and I both have an inner child that freaked out, with a valid reason.
 And only now do I realize that our own three children did not react in the same way.
 At first I think it’s because they are level-headed.
 And though they are, I realize that they did not freak out, because they have never been abandoned; nor will they ever be.
 They have been brought up in a new heritage in Christ.

 Later, I will bury my face in my daughter’s long, soft, sweet-smelling hair.
 I’ll ask her to forgive me when she looks at me wide-eyed and whispers, “Mom… you said God hates you.”
 She doesn’t say “us,” because she hasn’t been abandoned.
 I tell how I’m sorry, and how I’ve healed so much, but still need more healing from the past pain of childhood.
 She nods.
 She is wise beyond her years.
 She holds me.
 Oh, God is so here!